anivano/DNStoDoTProxy/README.md

 - In this project I don't pay attention to who is sending the requests.
 If this could be tracked, then we can block certain IP's from sending requests.
 Reasons for this may include: we only want specific IPs to send requests, or we want to prevent one IP from sending too many requests.
 Although I'm not completely sure what other reasons there could.
 - I suspect re-establishing a connection with a client could be time-consuming.
 Not sure how but perhaps somehow check which client is sending the request and see if the TLS Handshake with this client has previously been completed and somehow use this fact to not have to 're-handshake'?
 -  I used the default docker subnet, but there could be situations where we do not want this, and may want to create a different subnet if the default one is used for something else.
+- There could be stricter sender/reciever limitations for the requests.

 ## Resources ##

 * [Docker](https://docker.com)
-- [Docker Subnets](https://docs.docker.com/engine/reference/commandline/network_create/):  I used the default subnet of 172.17.0.2, so I did not need to worry about creating a new one, but this is what I refrenced when reading about docket subnets.
+* [Docker Subnets](https://docs.docker.com/engine/reference/commandline/network_create/):  I used the default subnet of 172.17.0.2, so I did not need to worry about creating a new one, but this is what I refrenced when reading about docket subnets.
 * [Explanation of SSL, certs, and context](https://docs.python.org/3/library/ssl.html)
 * [Wrapping Sockets](https://docs.python.org/3/library/ssl.html#ssl.SSLContext.wrap_socket)
 * [Padding (About)](https://edns0-padding.org/implementations/)